enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-ii/multiple-tweens-i.md

 ## Content
 If you've followed the examples, you'd notice that the *rectangle doesn't spin 360° forever*, as it will make one rotation before spinning backwards.

 This is when you would want to **use multiple tweens and a loop**!
-To do this, *create another tween* (the tween variable and PropertyTable) and *reverse every change* you made in first tween **except orientation**, as we want to keep the rotation.
+To do this, *create another tween* (the tween variable and PropertyTable) and *reverse every change* you made in the first tween **except orientation**, as we want to keep the rotation.

 ```lua
 --Create a new property table.
 However, keep the orientation.